-Mines and Booby Traps
+Mines and Booby Traps - a deadly threat to British soldiers

 Explosives and mines have long been a deadly threat to British soldiers, from car bombs and improvised grenades and rockets used by the Provisional IRA in Northern Ireland, to the recent tactics used by the Taliban.